FrancesCoronel/personal-website-v3/_posts/2014-12-29-memorable-experiences-in-gaming.md

     - wii sports
 ---

-> I’m not very big on gaming, but these following games were the top 25
+> I'm not very big on gaming, but these following games were the top 25
 > games that were the most memorable to me at some point.

 **Key To Game Genres…**

-> *Every game usually has multiple genres going on, but I’m just going
+> *Every game usually has multiple genres going on, but I'm just going
 > to point out what I thought was the overarching genre.*

 👾 - Biology/Animals 💀 - Survival 🔓 - Puzzle/Confusing 🔮 -